2020s in music: Shoegaze

 After a period of relative obscurity in the 2000s and early 2010s, Shoegaze experienced a resurgence in the mid-2010s and early 2020s with the emergence of new bands like DIIV, Nothing, and Whirr, who drew inspiration from the classic Shoegaze sound while incorporating modern production techniques and songwriting sensibilities.
 In the 2020s, this revival continued to gain momentum, with a growing number of contemporary bands incorporating Shoegaze elements into their music.
 Additionally, social media platforms like TikTok have helped to raise the profile of Shoegaze among Zoomer audiences, introducing the genre to a new generation of listeners.
+In addition to widely listening to 1990s Shoegaze music, the surge of shoegaze-inspired Gen Z music may be considered its own genre, generally referred to as Zoomergaze.
 Contemporary Artists such as Wisp, Julie, Narrow Head, DIIV, Quannnic, FlyingFish, Jane Remover, Glare and Modern Color gained prominence in online music discussion circles.

 Electronic & dance

 Hyperpop

 Hyperpop is a subgenre of electronic music that combines experimental dance production with pop songwriting.
 Hyperpop-adjacent musicians such as Charli XCX, Ayesha Erotica, Dorian Electra, Odetari, Slayyyter, A.G Cook, Quinn, Alice Longyu Gao, Gupi, Hannah Diamond, Yung Lean, Midwxst, Arca, Ericdoa, Frost Children, underscores, 6arelyhuman, Glaive, Kim Petras, Jane Remover, Alice Glass, ElyOtto, Ecco2k, That Kid, Bladee, and 100 gecs produced songs that were well received and became popular in niche LGBT music circles.

 Scottish musician Sophie, who revolutionized avant-pop and experimental pop genres and represented transgender people in the electronic music scene, died on January 31, 2021.